Phaedra (mythology): Phaedra is cursed by Aphrodite

 In this version of the story popularized by Euripides, Phaedra has a reputation as a virtuous queen and is not entirely responsible for her actions.
 She gets caught in the crossfire between Hippolytus and Aphrodite, the goddess of love.
 Hippolytus is a devout follower of Artemis, a virgin goddess.
 He hails her as the greatest of all deities and in a show of devotion to honor the goddess, Hippolytus vows eternal chastity, swearing that he will never love or marry.
 He additionally refuses to worship Aphrodite.
 This offends the goddess, and to punish Hippolytus, she curses Phaedra to fall madly in love with him.
 Theseus was abroad at the time.

-Phaedra becomes depressed for several months due to her longing for Hippolytus, laying in her bed and refusing to eat.
+Phaedra becomes depressed for several months due to her longing for Hippolytus, lying in her bed and refusing to eat.
 Eventually, unable to tolerate the burden of her suffering in silence, she confides in her nurse and shares her feelings towards Hippolytus.
 The nurse concerned about her mistress's health tells Hippolytus about how Phaedra feels.
 Bound by his oath of abstinence, Hippolytus rejects his stepmother.
 When Phaedra learns of her nurse's actions, she fears the consequences of her immoral desires and plans to commit suicide.
 But before doing so, she writes a letter to her husband Theseus accusing Hippolytus of seducing and assaulting her in an attempt to clear her name and possibly protect her children from misfortune.
 She commits suicide by hanging herself, holding the letter in her hand.